peachey2k2/oniki/README.md

   - [X] Zones (Areas where patterns entering/exiting is checked and this can be used to change the behaviour of bullets)
   - [ ] Enemy movement (either within a `Path2D` or random slight movements)
   - [X] Optimisation via reducing the amount of nodes in every bullet (there are currently 2: one for the sprite and one for the collision.
 THere used to be 4, the other 2 were a `VisibleOnScreenNotifier2D`(switched to slightly off-screen colliders) and a second `Sprite2D`(2 sprites were there so I could change the outer and inner color seperately using `CanvasItem.modulate`, but there was a less expensive approach, which was to use a `GradientTexture2D` for bullet sprites.))
-  - [ ] ~Optimisation via the use of object pooling~ (further testing revealed that pooling (or at least for my implementations) is SLOWER.
-This is mainly because godot doesn't have a garbage collector, and it's pretty fast at instantiating nodes too.)
+  - [X] ~Optimisation via the use of object pooling~ ~(further testing revealed that pooling (or at least for my implementations) is SLOWER.
+This is mainly because godot doesn't have a garbage collector, and it's pretty fast at instantiating nodes too.)~ (further FURTHER testing revealed that while the last statement is true, when you use too many RIDs, not having it causes some problems since Godot caches RIDs or something, I cba to fact-check)
   - [X] Optimisation via low-level tomfuckery (Appaerently I can just manage all my logic through the `PhysicsServer2D` API.
 This lets me create colliders with way less overhead.
 It's a bit more tedious to set up since it requires you to do most of the dirty work, but I got about 4.5x the FPS with this approach (right now, I'm getting around 350 FPS with 2.5k bullets))
   - [ ] Optimisation via literal black magic (In case if the last few options aren't enough (they probably are, even touhou games have a 2k bullet cap), I still have a few more options; mainly multithreading, GDExtension and actually recompiling the engine.
 I know I said I'd have a boss with 20 phases but this is too much, even for me.
 It'd be funny to rewrite the Godot's entire physics server in HolyC or Brainfuck or something though.)
   - [ ] More pattern options